Taritsyn/LibSassHost/nuget/LibSassHost.Native.debian-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of libSass version 3.4.3 for Debian-based Linux (x64) (Debian, Ubuntu and Linux Mint).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.4.3 for Debian-based Linux (x64) (Debian, Ubuntu and Linux Mint).

    This package is only compatible with .NET Core.